Whether you’re a new resident or visitor spending several days in the Amelia Island area, what interesting places nearby

 However, there are some caveats and required planning ahead for a day trip over.
 Most will do lots of walking around, so it may not be ideal for seniors with health issues, or young children who may get overheated, especially during summer’s heat and humidity.
 Visitors must also bring and carry around their day’s supply of food and beverages plus tote all garbage back off the island with them (sandwich and snack packaging, beverage containers, etc.) However, there are some water fountains at a few locations near restrooms.

-Cost to visit Cumberland Island: The cost in 2018 for round trip ferry ticket (departs from St. Marys, GA) plus National Park Service entry fee is approximately $37 per adult, with tax (updated price as of June 2018).
+Cost to visit Cumberland Island: The cost in 2018 for round trip ferry ticket (departs from St. Marys, GA) plus National Park Service entry fee is approximately $40 per adult, with tax (updated price as of June 2018).
 This is cost for exploring the barrier island by foot, without renting bikes (extra $16) and without taking the “Lands and Legacies” van tour (extra $48 with tax).
 Drive north from Amelia Island to St. Mary’s, Georgia to catch the official National Park Service ferry (plan on about an hour’s drive).
 Buy ferry tickets online, learn more about visiting Cumberland Island, see photos, recent news.